open/close all folders

 - Randy Cunningham: 9th Grade Ninja: Norrisville High's Chess Team has defeated Flackville High's eleven times in a row.
 When they tried the twelfth time, Hannibal McFist replaced one of Flackville's players with a robot that broke that streak, making several Norrisville students depressed enough to be stanked by the Sorcerer.
 The students reverted back to normal when Howard Weinerman, who knows practically everything about chess except for the pieces' names, defeated the robot.

 - The Boston Red Sox...in 1986.
 Bottom of the 10th, two outs, Sox lead 5-3.
-Then: single, single, single for a run, pitcher switch, wild pitch for the tying run, grounder through Bill Buckner's legs for the win.
+Then: single, single, single for a run, pitcher switch, wild pitch for the tying run, grounder through Bill Buckner's legs for the Game 6 win by the Mets, losing in Game 7 two nights later.

 - The Chicago Cubs in 2003.
-Almost made it to the World Series, which they haven't won since 1908 and haven't even been to since 1945, but despite having their best pitcher on the mound and holding the lead twice, they still lost Game 7 of the NLCS.
+Almost made it to the World Series, which they haven't won since 1908 and haven't even been to since 1945 (according to superstitious fans, because of a Curse by a vengeful goat-owning tavern owner). but despite holding a 3-1 series lead and having their two best pitchers on the mound for Games 6 and 7 and holding the lead twice, they still lost Games 5, 6, and 7 of the NLCS.

 - Karl Malone moved to the Los Angeles Lakers hoping to finally win the NBA title.
 He reached the finals but lost, leading to retirement instead.